ntwiles/nala/README.md

 print 'Hello ' + name;
 ```

+Note: Once functions are introduced, this keyword will be replaced with an inbuilt function: `read();`
 ## `readnum` keyword

 The `readnum` keyword will get input from the console and parse it as a Num type.